blues/accelerators-cellular-connected-electronic-kiosk/web-app/README.md

 {"cities": ["San Fernando", "Port of Spain", "Atlanta", "Shen Zhen"]}
 ```

-When the project's Python script runs on the Raspberry Pi, it will read this variable from Notehub and append `var data=` to the front of it, so it can sub in for the `data.js` file in the project.
+When the project's Python script runs on the Raspberry Pi, it will read this variable from Notehub and prepend `var data=` to the front of the list, so it can sub in for the `data.js` file in the project.

 Here's what this demo project's Notehub env vars look like all together.